aspanjer/RNAseq_Coho/README.md

 ##Directory

-Analyses: the results of each analytical step to complete the above objectives (e.g. FastQC results, trimmed sequencing files, etc)
+Analysis: the results of each analytical step to complete the above objectives (e.g. FastQC results, trimmed sequencing files, etc)

 BlastDB: the unique species specific blast databases used for annotating the transcriptome

-Data: the 48 raw PE sequencing files for each of the 24 sampled individual fish.
+Data_raw: the 48 raw PE sequencing files for each of the 24 sampled individual fish.

-Jupyter: contains the notebook for my main class project.
+Jupyter_notebook: contains the notebook for my main class project.
 Focuses on the de novo assembly of a coho transcriptome and subsequent differential expression analysis and annotation.

 Scripts: Scripts used for analysis that aren’t download directly to my computer through Anaconda (these will be documented in my notebook).

+Screenshots: pictures for analysis documentation

 ##Timeline